 [They were killed] “during clashes between the security forces and protesters… They got killed trying to drive away protesters during demonstration in Dara’a”

 The Lebanese Ya Libnan report quoting Al Jazeera also acknowledged that protesters had “burned the headquarters of the Baath Party and the court house in Dara’a” (emphasis added)

 These news reports of the events in Daraa confirmed that from the very outset this was not a “peaceful protest” as claimed by the Western media.

 Moreover, from an assessment of the initial casualty figures (Israel News), there were more policemen than “demonstrators” who were killed.

 This is significant because it suggests that the police force may have initially been outnumbered by a well organized armed gang of professional killers.

 What was clear from these initial reports is that many of the demonstrators were not demonstrators but terrorists involved in premeditated acts of killing and arson.

 The title of the Israeli news report summarized what happened: Syria: Seven Police Killed, Buildings Torched in Protest

-The US-NATO-Israel agenda consisted in supporting an Al Qaeda affiliated insurgency integrated by death squads.
-President Bashar al Assad was then to be blamed for killing his own people.
+The US-NATO-Israel agenda consisted in supporting an Al Qaeda affiliated insurgency integrated by death squads and professional snipers.
+President Bashar al Assad is then to be blamed for killing his own people.